-Once you have built a product recipe in SATN and the system has calculated its nutritional composition, you can export the results as a Microsoft Excel file.
-The .xlsx download gives you a structured spreadsheet you can import into label design software, attach to quality documentation, or share with clients who need the raw numbers in a editable format.
+.xlsx download gives you a structured spreadsheet you can import into label design software, attach to quality documentation, or share with clients who need the raw numbers in an editable format.

 Locating the export button